harbur/docker-sdlc/README.md

 In case more slave instances are needed you can scale dynamically with the following command:

 <pre>
-fig -f jenkins.yml scale jenkinsSlave=2
+docker-compose -f jenkins.yml scale jenkinsSlave=2
 </pre>

 # Continuous Inspection